 - Notification of arrival at camp On Monday, the County Leader may make a quick call to the county office from our office phones to let the county office know that they have arrived safely. - Phone calls may be made from the Pavilion 4 kitchen or the First Aid Station. - Office phones In an emergency, use our office phone to call parents only if you believe a child may need to go to the hospital.
 Office phones are not available for personal calls, work related calls or calls to parents when campers are homesick.
-Homesickness is not an emergency. - Cell phones Cell phones typically do not work at Wahsega. - WiFi service Free Wi-Fi is available for smart phones.
-Our WiFi service is not password protected.
-The wireless internet signal originates in our offices and is strongest on the front porch of the office. - Office computers A 4-H center computer can be made available to a limited number of adults after office hours but not during the day except for very special circumstances.
+Homesickness is not an emergency. - Cell phones If you have Verizon, your cell phone may work.
+Any othe carrier will not work. - WiFi service Free Wi-Fi is available for smart phones.
+Our WiFi service is password protected.
+The wireless internet signal originates in our offices and is strongest near the office. - Office computers A 4-H center computer can be made available to a limited number of adults after office hours but not during the day except for very special circumstances.
 If you or another adult need to use one of our computers during the day during camp, please coordinate with us before your week of camp. - Correcting Event Registration Please do not expect to correct Event Registration data on Monday after you arrive using our computers.